makhlaghi/fitsarrayvv/README.md

-Just note that if you want to use this newly created array in the same function that you called `fits_to_array()`, you have to copy the `void *` pointer to a pointer to the type of the image.
+Just note that if you want to use this newly created array in the same function that you called `fits_to_array()`, you have to copy the `void *` to a pointer to the type of the image.
 If you want to send it into another function, you don't have to do anything.
 What ever the input array to that function's type is, this `void *` will easily be copied into it.